scartill/tagth/README.md

 ## Background

 Traditional role-based authorization models are not flexible enough to cover all required use cases.
-On the other side, full-managed ACLs are too complex for account managers to handle.
-We need a simple and flexible authorization model that can be easily implemented and maintained.
+On the other side, full-managed ACLs are too complex for account managers to handle. `tagth` is a simple and flexible authorization model that can be easily implemented and maintained.

 ## Tag-Based Authorization